-Luckily as it is like the David Bowie of the plant world, (described by Wikipedia as “bisexual and showy”) despite their intrusion they offer a great flash of colour.
+Nasturtium Vodka is an antidote to that nasturtium jungle that will exist even years after planting a few seeds, “just for a splash of colour”.
+Depending on your point of view this can be a lovely thing especially if the rest of the garden is struggling.
 You may notice too that so many pollinating insects love them and it’s always a wonder to watch bee’s nipping in and out of the flowers wiggling their little pollen laden arses* as they go.

 * I know the pollen ends up on their legs, but allow me a little poetic licence.

 Nasturtium vodka will vary in colour depending on the colour of your nasturtium flowers.
 Mine was made with bright orange flowers and it wound up to a lovely pink colour.
-Out of all the infusions you can make I found Nasturtium vodka one of the quickest, simplest and most enjoyable, its simplicity itself.
+Out of all the infusions, you can make I found nasturtium vodka one of the quickest at only two days.

 A 500ml/1 pint resealable (Kilner) jar full of nasturtium flowers

 Pour your vodka over the flowers.
 Any vodka will do, no matter how cheap.
 Steer clear of flavoured vodkas just because the nasturtium flavour needs no other flavour competing with it.
 Leave for two days.
 Strain back into the vodka bottle.